LiEnby/Aurora/README.md

 ```
 types:
  -> boolean, must be the string "true" to enable, every other string is disabled.
- -> string, can be any string value.
+ -> string, can be any ANSI string value.

 AURORA_ENABLE_CONSOLE
  -> boolean, on windows, this will pop open a command prompt with the game, which can be useful for debugging; on linux this wont do anything.